XDeFi-tech/docs-new/developers/extension-near.md

 ### NEAR wallet-selector

-XDEFI is a provider available in NEAR [wallet-selector](https://github.com/near/wallet-selector) project.
+Ctrl (fka XDEFI) is a provider available in NEAR [wallet-selector](https://github.com/near/wallet-selector) project.
 This allows dApp developer to allow Ctrl Wallet users to connect to their dApp with a single click.

 ### window.xfi.near object